actions-marketplace-validations/luau-project_setup-lua/docs/GitHub.md

 > [!NOTE]
 >
-> On Unix, we assume that `/opt/llvm-clang` is the top installation directory such that `clang` compiler can be found at `/opt/llvm-clang/bin/clang`.
-On Windows, we are going to assume that `C:\llvm-clang` the top installation directory such that `clang` compiler can be found at `C:\llvm-clang\bin\clang.exe`.
+> * On Unix, we assume that `/opt/llvm-clang` is the top installation directory such that `clang` compiler can be found at `/opt/llvm-clang/bin/clang`.
+On Windows, we are going to assume that `C:\llvm-clang` the top installation directory such that `clang` compiler can be found at `C:\llvm-clang\bin\clang.exe`;
+> * In case `clang` is already on your system PATH environment variable, you can omit the `toolchain-prefix` input.

 * Unix